 Once other teams started scaling up DevSecOps work, he found that they weren’t working the same way as the team he’d started with.
 He anticipated that this would lead to challenges—that different workflows would feel clunky integrating with Sonatype tools to provide value.

 Instead, the opposite was true.
 There was no need to worry about those integration touch points.
-Developers were able to configure Nexus integrations with the other technologies in their stack themselves.
+Developers were able to configure Sonatype integrations with the other technologies in their stack themselves.
 “They designed and set all that up themselves because I wanted them to be comfortable with it,” the PM explains.
 “We had a meeting in our DevSecOps community a couple months ago.
 Different teams are actually working with their source code and the repositories and the way they're merging and branching and they're releasing and all that.
 There are five or six different ways that teams are doing it.”

 Because the PM was able to connect teams with the Sonatype Nexus Exchange, they were able to connect with plugins to suit their specific workflows.
 This meant that each team found that integrating with Sonatype didn’t mean upending their entire workflow.
 And because each group was able to configure their installation themselves, they felt greater ownership over the final product.
-Adding Sonatype Nexus meant a new step in their workflow, sure.
+Adding Sonatype meant a new step in their workflow, sure.
 But that step demonstrated value quickly and didn’t upend the way that the team worked.

 The end result was a product that, once installed, quietly and unobtrusively helped development teams ship higher quality, more secure code.
-Other teams, noticing the benefits hopped on the train, and quickly found themselves right at home with Nexus in their workflows, too.
+Other teams, noticing the benefits hopped on the train, and quickly found themselves right at home with Sonatype in their workflows, too.

 The PM isn’t someone who went out and got fancy training in DevSecOps.
 “I went down the path of self-teaching.
 Without that, I wouldn’t be where I am today.
 I’m not a developer, but I know that with the right tools, I can make development easier for our developers,” he explained.

-In using the Sonatype Nexus Platform, the PM built a new process that identified security issues and code problems earlier than ever before.
+In using the Sonatype Platform, the PM built a new process that identified security issues and code problems earlier than ever before.
 Because the tool was reliable and comprehensive, that meant his teams could cut down on the time code needed for security reviews.
 That decreased cycle boosted his team’s productivity and made developers happier.
 Those happier developers shared their success stories with other groups, and from there the changes flourished.
-Because Nexus was so easy to integrate with various tools and workflows, each of those teams found value quickly and easily.
+Because Sonatype was so easy to integrate with various tools and workflows, each of those teams found value quickly and easily.